Castaic Creek: Creek resumes

 Some water is released into Castaic Lagoon, immediately downstream of the dam.
 The lagoon provides Groundwater recharge of the aquifer and recreation.
-Downstream of the lagoon, water continues in Castaic Creek through the eastern Sierra Pelona Mountains to its confluence with the Santa Clara River, a few miles west of Santa Clarita.
+Downstream of the lagoon, water continues in Castaic Creek through the southwestern foothills of the Sierra Pelona Mountains to its confluence with the Santa Clara River, a few miles west of Santa Clarita.
 The rest is distributed to the northern Greater Los Angeles Area by pipelines.